 One thing to be aware of in both transmission and receiving of data through the serial port is that TERN drivers only use the basic serial-port communication lines for transmitting and receiving data.
 Hardware flow control in the form of CTS (Clear-To-Send) and RTS (Ready-To-Send) is not implemented.
-There are, however, functions available that check and set the value of these I/O pins appropriate for any form of flow control desired.
+There are, however, functions available that allow you to check and set the value of these I/O pins appropriate for whatever form of flow control you wish to implement.
+Before using these functions, you should once again be aware that the peripheral pin function you are using might not be selected as needed.
 For details, please refer to the Am188ES User's Manual.

-Retrieves value of CTS pin.
+char sn_cts(void) Retrieves value of CTS pin.